KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 the *Settings* panel of an Eevee material.
 When using other engines (Cycles, Workbench) you can temporarily switch to Eevee to configure this setting, then switch back.

-Leave this box un-checked for double-sided materials.
+Leave this box unchecked for double-sided materials.

 .. figure:: /images/addons_import-export_scene-gltf2_material-backface-culling.png